British duck guide: identification, species, facts and where to see

 Ducks are a common sight on our lakes and rivers, making them easy to spot and identify.
 They are gregarious, too, often turning up in huge numbers.

-Find our more about this beautiful bird family – including where they live, the best time to see them, which species live in Britain and how to identify them – with our guide to ducks in the UK.
+Find our more about this beautiful bird family – including where they live, the best time to see them, which species live in Britain, the best places to see them and how to identify them – with our guide to ducks in the UK.

 When is the best time of year to see ducks?